Khanapur, Nirmal

 Khanapur is a town in Nirmal district of the Indian state of Telangana.
-It is a Municipality with 12 electoral wards, Mandal, Assembly Constituency and Revenue Division in Nirmal District. it is a good agricultural land located near Godavari river flowing south to north.
+It is a Municipality with 12 electoral wards, Mandal, Assembly Constituency and Revenue Division in Nirmal District. it is a good agricultural land located near Godavari River flowing south to north.

 Geography

-Khanapur is located at 19.0333°N 78.6667°E. It has an average elevation of 229 meters (754 feet). located on the banks of river godavari.
+Khanapur is located at 19.0333°N 78.6667°E. It has an average elevation of 229 meters (754 feet). located on the banks of river Godavari.

 Khanapur has a leisure place called Sadarmat which is small reservoir.
-This will be a picnic place during summer and winter time.
+It functions as a picnic place during summer and winter time.
 Khanapur can be reached by 34 km west from Nirmal (NH-7).

 Demographics

 According to Indian census, 2014, the demographic details of Khanapur mandal is as follows: